angeldea21/KE4H/sparql.md

 ### Keywords used:

 - OPTIONAL: Allows the inclusion of supplementary data (in this case, rdfs:label) if it exists, without excluding results where the image information is missing
+- ORDER BY ASC: sorts the output alphabetically according to the property URI

 ### Query results: